datalowe/express-sharp-image-server/README.md

-# Simple image server using Express and Sharp
+# Simple image server using Express and sharp

-This is a project for running a very simple [express](https://expressjs.com/) image server, which enables resizing and compression of images with [sharp](https://sharp.pixelplumbing.com/).
+This is a project for running a very simple [Express](https://expressjs.com/) image server, which enables resizing and compression of images with [sharp](https://sharp.pixelplumbing.com/).
 It only returns webp-formatted images, though modifying this would require small changes to the code.

 ## Run